 Style Guide to unite advocacy for metabolic health

 Welcome new team members!
-Many of you encourage using one voice for metabolic health.
-Below are suggestions from your fellow clinicians, scientists and professionals.
+Many of you encourage uniting our voices in a chorus for metabolic health.
+Below are post suggestions from your fellow clinicians, scientists and professionals.
 See our Communication Guide as well.
 We’d love to hear what is working for you!

 - Sharing success stories and evidence-based medicine are very powerful.